csrgxtu/blog-hexo-src/source/_posts/Let-s-build-a-WSGI-server.md

 Transfer/sec:    603.39KB
 ```

 here is the result on my Linux book:

 |   | Single Process  |  Multi-Process |  Non-Blocking I/O | Gunicorn |
 |---|---|---|---|---|
 | QPS  |  todo |  739  |  4128 | 3613 |

+And found an interesting thing, Non-Blocking IO will use one process but also can support high qps, at the same time, it takes less CPU than Gunicorn pre-fork model.

 ### Reference